-Penciclovir belongs to the family of medicines called antivirals.
-Antivirals are used to treat infections caused by viruses.
-Usually they work for only one kind or group of virus infections.
+Acyclovir belongs to the family of medicines called antivirals, which are used to treat infections caused by viruses.
+Usually these medicines work for only one kind or group of virus infections.

-Topical penciclovir is used to treat the symptoms of herpes simplex virus infections around the mouth (cold sores).
-Although topical penciclovir will not cure herpes simplex, it may help relieve the pain and discomfort and may help the sores heal faster.
+Acyclovir is used to treat the symptoms of chickenpox, shingles, herpes virus infections of the genitals (sex organs), the skin, the brain, and mucous membranes (lips and mouth), and widespread herpes virus infections in newborns.
+Acyclovir is also used to prevent recurrent genital herpes infections.
+Although acyclovir will not cure herpes, it does help relieve the pain and discomfort and helps the sores (if any) heal faster.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 A limited number of studies have been done using oral acyclovir in children, and it has not caused different effects or problems in children than it does in adults.

 Agitation, confusion, dizziness, and drowsiness may be especially likely to occur in elderly patients who are usually more sensitive than younger adults to the central nervous system effects of acyclovir.

 |All Trimesters||B||Animal studies have revealed no evidence of harm to the fetus, however, there are no adequate studies in pregnant women OR animal studies have shown an adverse effect, but adequate studies in pregnant women have failed to demonstrate a risk to the fetus.|